 - Always be gentle when planting your seedlings.
 Roots are very sensitive, and it might take a few days for a new plant to settle into its new environment.

-- Wash the soil out from the root system of the plants very gently because it may carry plant pathogens that can hurt your system.
+- Wash the soil out of the root system of the plants very gently because it may carry plant pathogens that can hurt your system.

 - Structure your plantings so that large or tall plants like tomatoes are grown on the far side of the grow bed so that they will not cover or shade smaller plants.